 (i) Each Fixed-Rate Note bears interest on its nominal amount, or if it is a partly paid Note, the amount paid up, from, and including, the interest commencement date at the rates per annum equal to the fixed rates of interest payable in arrears on the fixed interest dates in each year and on the maturity date.
 The first payment of interest will be made on the fixed interest date next following the interest commencement date and, if the first anniversary of the interest commencement date is not a fixed interest date, will amount to the initial broken amount specified in the applicable supplement.
-If the maturity date is not a fixed interest date, interest from and including the preceding fixed interest date, or the interest commencement date, to the maturity date will amount to the final broken amount.
+If the maturity date is not a fixed interest date, to the maturity date will amount to the final broken amount.
 Except as provided in the applicable supplement, the amount of interest payable on each fixed interest date in respect of the fixed interest period ending on such date will amount to the fixed coupon amount.